 Lung damage, due to alveolar hyperventilation, has a biochemical basis.
 As we discussed before, alveolar hypocapnia leads to systemic cell hypoxia, generation of free radicals, and immune system dysfunction.
 Hence, hypocapnia (reduced CO2 in the alveoli of the lungs) can cause cellular lung damage due to biochemical reasons independent from the minute ventilation.
 On the other hand, hypercapnia (increased CO2 content) or "permissive hypercapnia", as many respirologists call it, improves the state of the immune system preventing lung damage and promoting lung tissue healing.
 (Similar CO2-healing effects were discovered for tissues of the skin and colon, and tooth abscesses.)

-Apart from the known and popular Buteyko breathing method, there are other methods for treatment of lung damage.
-Available, but still limited clinical experience suggests that the application of positive pressure during the Amazing DIY breathing device or the Frolov breathing device therapies should be particularly beneficial for lung patients, especially for the following conditions: collapsed lung, fluid in the lungs, respiratory insufficiency and mass on the lungs.
-This is a natural way to heal, treat, and prevent damage to the lungs.
+Apart from the known and popular Buteyko breathing method, there are other methods to treat lung damage.
+Available clinical experience suggests that the application of positive pressure during the Amazing DIY breathing device or the Frolov breathing device therapies should be particularly beneficial for lung patients, especially for the following conditions: collapsed lung, fluid in the lungs, respiratory insufficiency and mass on the lungs.
+This is a natural way to heal, treat, and prevent further damage to the lungs.

 All mentioned references with abstracts can be found here: References for Lung Damage.

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.

 You can leave your grammatically correct feedback and/or comments below.
 Dr. Artour will not provide answers during his summer break (July-August 2017).
 Thanks.